buitron/mission_to_mars/README.md

 Afterwards download or clone this repository into your system and open up your system's shell, preferably using the terminal application running the bash shell.
 From there follow these instructions in order to install the required modules...

-1. Move into the directory where this repo is stored.
+1. Move into the directory where this repo is stored:
 ```bash
 $ cd /path/to/mission_to_mars/
 ```
-2. pip install the modules from the requirements.txt file.
+2. pip install the modules from the requirements.txt file:
 ```bash
 $ pip install -r requirements.txt
 ```